rmosolgo/graphql-ruby/guides/subscriptions/triggers.md

 To send updates to _certain clients only_, you can use `scope:` to narrow the trigger's reach.

 Scopes are based on query context: a value in `context:` is used as the scope; an equivalent value must be passed with `.trigger(... scope:)` to update that client.
-(The value is serialized with [GraphQL::Subscriptions::Serialize](rdoc-ref:GraphQL::Subscriptions::Serialize))
+(The value is serialized with `GraphQL::Subscriptions::Serialize`.)

 To specify that a topic is scoped, add a `subscription_scope` option to the Subscription class: